Sapporo Clock Tower 札幌市時計台

 Wound by gravity alone

 An unusual aspect of the tower's clock is that it is powered solely by the force of gravity.
 Two weights hung at the bottom of the clock wind the gears and keep the clock ticking.
 These weights are wooden boxes filled with small stones, a 50-kilo one for clock ticking and a 150-kilo one for ringing a bell.
-Before the weight reaches the bottom, which takes about a week, it is wound back up by a crank handle.
+Before the weight reaches the bottom, which takes about four days, it is wound back up by a crank handle.

 From military facility to library to museum and event space